Venice Beach: The People Make the Place

 That’s the sound I hear every time I journey to Venice Beach, and I must admit — I don’t hate it.
 What is that noise?
 It’s the squeal of a small Jamaican man about to jump from a two foot chair onto a pile of glass.
 Don’t worry — he survives every time he performs this stunt, and to this day I’ve never seen the man bleed.
 I’m guessing it’s due to the hefty calluses that would put my dad’s to shame.
 But to be honest, I’m more concerned for his liver than his feet because the endless amounts of alcohol bottles he jumps on had to get emptied somehow!

 Venice Beach is a dirty place.
 I don’t recommend trying to spend a relaxing day tanning on the beach due to the simple fact that you might get stuck with a contaminated needle if any bare skin touches the sand.
+If you want to hop into Venice Beach for the day and back out again, consider going on a self-guided tour of Downtown Los Angeles.

 However, if you are looking to have an experience that is filled with action, color and excitement, then head on over and enjoy the stroll.
-I recommend bringing rollerblades for the more coordinated folks!
+I recommend bringing rollerblades for the more coordinated folks.

 This weekend, a few friends and I went down to see the inevitable commotion take place in Dogtown and do some people watching and street art hunting.
 The thought struck me — what if the people in Venice Beach were normal by society’s standards?
 What if there were no backpackers, no Europeans dressing their children in nothing but Crocs, no people begging for illegal substances — would you even be able to tell where we were?
 Sure, some obvious landmarks such as the skatepark, the art walls, the gym, and the unconscious man lying face down on the sidewalk give Venice’s identity away, but the crowd it draws encompasses the true heart of Venice.
 It’s a place that is defined by the people who are there.